 Using your hand, remove the damaged drywall into pieces.
 Then, cut another 2 inches of drywall around the damaged area with a utility knife or wallboard saw.
 You should also remove all nails or screws in the affected area.

-Step 3: Clean and Dry Wood Studs
+Step 3: Clean and Dry Wooden Studs

-Step 4: Clean the tiles
+Step 4: Clean the Tiles